• Home

 Jump to Recipe

-There’s meatloaf, and then there’s meatloaf stuffed with cheese!
+There’s meatloaf, and then there’s meatloaf stuffed with CHEESE!
 Once you try ricotta meatloaf you’ll never think of meatloaf the same way again…get ready for them to ask for seconds and thirds!

 In a nutshell, it’s the same meatloaf we all know and love, but there’s a good amount of ricotta swirled into the meat mixture…and you KNOW I am always looking for any excuse to make my own ricotta cheese.

-And if that wasn’t enough, this recipe also features are cubes of mozzarella cheese that melt into wonderfulness as the meat loaf bakes.
+And if that wasn’t enough, this recipe also features cubes of mozzarella cheese that melt into wonderfulness as the meat loaf bakes.

 And if THAT wasn’t enough, it’s served topped with tomato sauce (I used my favorite sauce, the incredible tomato butter sauce that cooks up in a jif with just three ingredients and will guarantee that you never even LOOK at a jar of pre-made tomato sauce again as long as you live.)